DonnyMatchen/DendroFinance/README.md

 * Torsocks seems to interfere with this application's ability to read and write files and access APIs.
 The latter may be due to many APIs blocking TOR nodes.
 * In Linux systems using the Nautilus filesystem interface or derivatives, there seems to be a problem when .jar files are run.
 It seems to set the working directory to the home folder rather than the directory the .jar file is in.
   * Due to this, the Linux version of the software comes with a run script for convenience
-* Except for private stock history JSONs, all JSONs in the data directory are saved and read in Unicode/UTF16.
+* Except for private stock and inventory history JSONs, all JSONs in the data directory are saved and read in Unicode/UTF16.
 The application will crash if they are not saved in the correct format.
 Edit them through the gui unless you can ensure you will save them correctly.
+  * Private stock and inventory history JSONs are stored and read in UTF8 format.
+Because these JSONs do not contain names, there is no need to use unicode for efficient storage of non-ASCII characters.

 # KNOWN PROBLEMS
 There is a tendency for some gui windows not to be sized correctly.
 I'm not quite sure why this happens, and there doesn't seem to be a fix for it.